bydavy/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
 ### Introduction
-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+This project labels the pixels of a road in images using a Fully Convolutional Network (FCN).

 ![Sample output](./images/sample.png "Sample output")